Decompiling Hyper-V Manager to rebuild it from source

 Marc-André Moreau published on

-22 min, 4376 words
+21 min, 4116 words

 Why Hyper-V Manager?

-Hyper-V is undeniably a critical component of the Microsoft virtualization stack runs on it, but it's also used in Virtualization-Based Security, Windows Containers, Windows Subsystem for Linux, Windows Subsystem for Android, and even the Xbox.
+Hyper-V is undeniably a critical component of the Microsoft virtualization stack as Azure runs on it, but it's also used in Virtualization-Based Security, Windows Containers, Windows Subsystem for Linux, Windows Subsystem for Android, and even the Xbox.

 Then comes the "regular" Hyper-V virtual machines, for which Hyper-V Manager is the most popular management user interface today, far ahead of Windows Admin Center: